 Much of ADC's efforts focus on property management - the processes and labor required to manage the life cycle of all acquired property including acquisition, control, accountability, responsibility, restoration, maintenance, utilization, and disposition.
 Property management encompasses both individual properties and the infrastructure that ties the region together.
-Adding to this complexity is the requirement that ADC farmers submit an approved conservation plan and meet current food safety and good agriculture practices criteria.
+Adding to this complexity is the requirement that ADC farmers submit an approved conservation plan and meet current food safety and good agriculture practices (GAP) criteria.
+ADC effort to encourage tenant farmers to embrace GAP certification was paused at the start of the Covid-19 pandemic.
+However, efforts are again underway.